Sukrittt/Sukrittt/README.md

 **Full-stack engineer with a product mindset, building AI-native workflows that solve real team problems.**

-I work across frontend, backend, and orchestration layers to ship features people actually use — especially where LLMs, voice UX, and automation can reduce friction in day-to-day operations.
+I work across frontend, backend, and orchestration layers to ship practical AI systems that people actually use — and occasionally over-optimize workflows for fun.

----

-## What I’m Building Right Now

-- **Agentic voice-control experience** for product workflows (11Labs-style conversational UX + action orchestration)
-- **Practical AI operator patterns** that go beyond demos: reliable execution loops, guardrails, and usable outputs
-- **Internal tooling that speeds up decisions**, not just another dashboard

-> Current focus: turning AI features into product outcomes teams can trust.

 ---